Can I sign this?

 Verdict, risk summary, clause-by-clause cards, local flags, questions list, draft email.
 Built to scan.

-Shareable PDF
+Shareable report

 You'd have to copy-paste it into a doc.